-|This spell conjures up a large cloud of lethally cold vapour.|
+|Conjures up a large cloud of lethally cold vapour.|

 - The mass of icy mist around an enemy can prevent them from hitting you with fire-based magic and attacks.
 Fire dragons and orbs of fire, for instance, will waste their attacks dispersing the clouds in front of them, saving you from taking the hit.

 - All clouds prevent other clouds from being placed on their tile.
-Assuming you have rC++ or so, spawning ice clouds on your own tile is a good defensive mechanism against a number of cloud-spawning enemies, like red draconians or apocalypse_crabs.
+Assuming you have rC++ or so, spawning ice clouds on your own tile is a good defensive mechanism against a number of cloud-spawning enemies, like red draconians or apocalypse crabs.

 - If you happen to know a sleeping enemy is around a corner, you can hit them before they enter your line of sight by casting the spell at a tile adjacent to the foe.
 The enemy will take damage and wake up, but won't automatically know you're there.
 They will instead wander around, potentially giving you a chance at another attack before they start retaliating.